 Most insurance policies come with an excess, which is your share of the damage costs every time you make a claim.
 There are several different types of excesses:

 - Basic excess.
-This is also called standard excess.
+Also called standard excess.
 It's the base level of excess for your policy and will apply to a majority of your claims.
-Some insurers will allow you to increase this excess and will then refer to the increase by another name such as your "voluntary excess" or "flexi excess", but it's really just a higher basic excess you've agreed to in return for lower premiums.
+You may be able to increase this excess in return for lower premiums.

 - Young or inexperienced driver excess.
-This is an additional excess that gets tacked on top of your basic excess if a young or inexperienced driver causes the accident leading to a claim.
+An additional excess that gets tacked on top of your basic excess if a young or inexperienced driver causes the accident leading to a claim.
 Insurers usually define this as anyone under 25 or someone 25 years or older who has only held a licence for a short amount of time.

 - Driver history excess.
 Some insurers will charge an additional excess if the driver who caused the accident has had their licence suspended or restricted within a certain amount of time prior to crashing the van.
 This is tacked onto the top of any other excess you're responsible for.

 - Non-nominated driver excess.
 Most policies will make you list out every driver that will be driving the van and a handful of policies that do so will apply an additional excess if an unlisted driver causes the crash.
-Be careful, because if your policy doesn't have a non-nominated driver excess, there's a chance non-nominated drivers aren't covered by your policy at all.
+If your policy doesn't have a non-nominated driver excess, there's a chance non-nominated drivers aren't covered by your policy at all.

 Frequently asked questions